 Advisory Council on Social Security.
 Under the Social Security Act, an Advisory Council is appointed every 4 years to study and review the financial status of the OASDI and Medicare programs.
 The most recent Advisory Council was appointed in 1989 and issued its reports in 1991.
-Under section 706 of the Social Security Act, the next Advisory council is to be named by the end of calendar year 1993.
+The next Advisory council is expected to be named in 1994.